ucsb-cs156/OLD-website-originial-repo/_topics/java.md

 ---
 topic: "Java"
-desc: "The language we are studying in CS56"
+desc: "One of two languages we are studying in CS156"
 category_prefix: "Java: "
 ---